PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 - I overestimated how long his approach would take me.
 - Trying to run his program, I ran into dependency problems.
 - I thought it would be faster to rewrite it.
-- Rust is the language I'm most comfortable with, with feature for unit testing, snapshot testing, logging and debugging, all of which I (correctly) thought I'd need for this project.
+- Rust is the language I'm most comfortable with, with features for unit testing, snapshot testing, logging and debugging, all of which I (correctly) thought I'd need for this project.

 If I'm being honest, the last reason is the only one that mattered, the others were rationalizations.
 Rust is my comfort zone.